 The Agreement and Declaration of Trust permits the Board of Trustees to establish and designate separate portfolios or funds of the Trust holding the assets of the Trust, the beneficial interests in each of which are represented by a separate series of shares.
 The Board of Trustees is permitted to issue an unlimited number of full and fractional shares of beneficial interest and to divide or combine the shares into a greater or lesser number of shares without thereby changing the proportionate beneficial interest in the particular Fund.
 Each share represents an interest in a Fund proportionately equal to the interest of each other share, except that the Class A and Class C shares are subject to distribution and service fees payable under the Distribution Plan.
 In the event of the dissolution or liquidation of a Fund, the holders of shares of the Fund are entitled to share pro rata in the net assets of the applicable class of shares of the Fund owned by such shareholder available for distribution.
-The Board of Trustees may create additional classes of shares if deemed in the best interest of shareholders.
 The Board of Trustees has created ten series of shares, and may create additional series in the future, which have separate assets and liabilities.